-30 Amazing Outdoor Entertaining Ideas From Pinterest
+30 Creative Outdoor Entertaining Ideas for the Ultimate Soirée

 10. Create your own DIY photobooth using strips of ribbon or bright fabric suspended from two trees.

-11. Love popcorn?
-Make a tasty outdoor station to keep your guests snacking.
+11. Love donuts?
+Make a tasty donut station to keep your guests snacking.

+12. Use nature to your advantage and string cute Polaroid snaps and fairy lights to the trees.
+You could even give your guests a Polaroid camera and ask them to add their own party snaps.

 13. Stuck for dessert ideas that won’t make a mess?
 Scoop ice cream into a lined muffin pan and serve individually.